meteorhacks/cluster/README.md

 ## Concept

 When we need to scale Meteor, it's about scaling DDP requests since that's where the traffic flows.
-When we need to do horizontal scaling, we put a load balancer like Ngnix or HaProxy in front of Meteor.
+When we need to do horizontal scaling, we generally put a load balancer like Ngnix or HaProxy in front of Meteor.
 Then, it'll do the load balancing.

-Okay, let's say now we need to add another instance?
-Then we need to reconfigure the load balancer again.
+Okay, what happens when we need to add another instance?
+We'd need to reconfigure the load balancer again.
 That will reset all the existing DDP connections.

 Then what if the load balancer goes down?
-To fix that, we need to add load balancer working parentally.
-That's makes the setup more complex.
+To fix that, we'd need to add a load balancer working parentally.
+That makes the setup more complex.

 ---

-Cluster is an interesting way to solve this problem.
-It makes your Meteor app into a load balancer and you don't need to use a separate tool for that.
-When you add a new server(or an instance), now you don't need to configure cluster for that.
+Cluster has an interesting way to solve this problem.
+It turns your Meteor app into a load balancer and you don't need to use a separate tool for that.
+When you add a new server (or an instance), you wouldn't even need to reconfigure cluster.
 Cluster will simply detect new instances and route traffic to them.

-Any of the instance in the cluster can be act as a load balancer.
+Any of the instances within the cluster can act as a load balancer.
 So, even if one server goes down, you don't need to worry much.
 Also, it's configured specially for Meteor.

-Cluster can do these things because, it acts as a service discovery solution.
-Currently that has been implemented with MongoDB, but later we can have more implementations.
+Cluster can do these things because it acts as a service discovery solution.
+Currently, that is implemented using MongoDB, but we can have more implementations later.

 > Since cluster is a service discovery solution, it's perfect for MicroServices.
 Read to the end :)